 Field maps are created and updated for all permanent plots during each sampling event to ensure future monitoring teams are able to relocate the transects.
 The field leader includes detailed driving and parking locations on the field form.
 All transect locations are mapped using GIS.
 In addition, the field leader creates a hand-drawn route map to the transect start including key geographic features and associated instructional text.

 Once at a transect, the field leader must first determine if the transect location is safe (e.g., topography is not too steep) and representative (e.g., not within the boundaries of an agricultural plot).
 Legacy transects should not contain obstacles as those have been previously established and monitored.
 While every effort is made to select acceptable transects prior to entering the field, it is possible that the field crew will encounter a transect that proves unsafe or unrepresentative.
 In some instances the field leader will recognize an unacceptable transect immediately, while in other instances the leader will not know until part way through the sampling process.
-The options for addressing such unsafe and unrepresentative conditions, such as reading the plot from outside or shifting the plot position 10 m to either side of the transect, are presented in SOP #7 “Sampling Invasive Plant Species.”
+The only option for addressing unsafe conditions is to avoid the transect.
+If it can be accomplished safely, staff may read the plot from outside the transect or shift the plot position 10 m to either side of the transect, as presented in SOP #7 “Sampling Invasive Plant Species.”

 Once the field crew navigates to the transect origin and the transect is deemed safe and representative, the crew will establish the transect and plots.
 Contiguous plots are oriented such that the long dimension runs along the transect and the width is centered on the transect.
 Photographs, GPS coordinates, and markers are installed at the beginning of the transect and after every 20, 10 or 5 plots depending on the length of the transect.
 For 1000 m transects, markers are installed every 200 m or after 20-5 x 20 m contiguous plots.
 For 500 m transects markers are installed every 100 m or after 10-5 x 20 m contiguous plots.
 For transects shorter than 500 m, markers are installed every 50 m or after 5-5 x 10 m contiguous plots.
 Temporary markers will be used along rotational transects and permanent markers will be used along fixed transects (SOP #7).